Wanting to wow your participants? Look no further than our word cloud.

 Press 'Create'.

-Go back to your PowerPoint presentation that is connected to your session and add the poll to the slide deck by clicking the 'Add' button in the task pane.
+Then add the word cloud poll to the slide deck by clicking the 'Add slide' button in the task pane.
 Two slides will be added to your presentation.
 A question slide as well as a results slide.

 How to ask a word cloud poll in PowerPoint

-After you have created your word cloud poll, go into slide show mode and use the 'Enter' button to advance.
+After you have created your word cloud poll, enter slide show mode and use the 'Enter' button to advance.
 As soon as you reach the question slide the poll will automatically open.

-The word cloud will now appear in your PowerPoint slide deck as well as on participant devices.
+The word cloud will now display in your PowerPoint slide deck as well as on participants' devices.

 Displaying your word cloud